morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 :::
 ## Add your Token to the Official Bridge

-Currently, our official bridge only supports certain pre-defined tokens to be bridged.
+Currently, our canonical bridge only supports certain pre-defined tokens to be bridged.
 If you want to bridge your own tokens, you need to manually add the token, and here is how to do it.

 ### Add Tokens to the gateway through Morph Bridge Frontend

-The easiest way to support your token is to manually add it on our [official bridge frontend](https://bridge-holesky.morphl2.io/), you can simply do it with the following steps:
+The easiest way to support your token is to manually add it on our [canonical bridge frontend](https://bridge-holesky.morphl2.io/), you can simply do it with the following steps:

 1. Click the token selection button on Morph Holesky Bridge